homestar92/ring-lardner-transcriptions/A One-Man Team.md

 Barrows paused and burst into song.

-Hang Doane’s Davis on a sour-apple tree!
+> Hang Doane’s Davis on a sour-apple tree!

 And if it hadn’t been such a disrespectful thing to do, one might have supposed, from the tone of his voice, that he was mimicking the Coach.

 ***

-“‘THE career of the greatest football player Doane ever had will end with to-morrow’s game.
+“‘The career of the greatest football player Doane ever had will end with to-morrow’s game.
 Davis’ record has never been approached by another wearer of the D. In his three years of competition for the ’Varsity, he has scored at least one touchdown against every opponent.
 Will he cross the Blue and White goal-line to-morrow and keep his record?
 All Doane believes he will.’”

 Harris was reading aloud from the *Doane Daily*.
 He and the Coach, having sent their charges to bed in Doane’s new fireproof hotel, lounged in the lobby, knowing that for themselves a- good night’s sleep was impossible.